Matura: Nacionalni ispiti (National Exam)

+The examination process is near identical to the State Matura Exam.
+Pupils receive exams sealed in silver opaque bags with exam booklets, answer sheets, identification stickers and silver opaque bags for return.

+However, the exam results for all pupils and schools are only informative.
+They are used to collect data and help improve the educational system, as well as provide feedback to primary schools.
+They do not have any effect on the enrolment process of pupils in high schools, which remain dependent on points (made up of pupils' primary school grades and extracurricular sport achievements).

+The results of the exam are posted in each pupils' CARNet e-Dnevnik account (Croatian school e-Grading system).
+Pupils only receive the number of points they scored on the National Exam.

 Czech Republic

 The official term for matura in the Czech Republic is maturita or maturitní zkouška.
 In 2010, the Czech Republic introduced a system of state exams, which divided the previous system into two parts.
 The first is the state exam, which consists of two compulsory subjects: Czech language and literature and either a foreign language (mostly English, but also German, Russian, Spanish or French) or mathematics (the combination is chosen by students).
 The second part consists of Czech language and literature and at least two, but usually three, "profile" subjects, which vary between schools.
 Gymnázium (similar to grammar school) students usually choose from: